AdamWonia/adaptive-model-predicitive-control-matlab/README.md

 ## Summary

 The project is a good base for further development.
 You can try to add a different control object, more complex to see if the algoritm will also work well.
 There is a plenty parameters to adjust and see how they affect the system.
 You can also try experimenting with another parameter estimation mechanism like LSE (Least Square Error).

 This algorithm was made for study exercises and tested in different ways.
-You can try to destabilise this system by adjusing its parameters.

-## TO DO
-- math formulas of algorithm
-- parameters to adjust